md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 5. Commit the file before you run anything:
    `git add questions/questions.json` then `git commit -m "Freeze my questions"`.

-This is the freeze rule from slide 57.
+This is the freeze rule from lecture.
 If you write questions after seeing results, you will write the ones that pass.
 After your first results commit, do not change this file;
 `python -m askcode.check_freeze` checks it.
 Fixing a misspelled function name before your first results commit is fine.